italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

-Status Attestation Flows
+Status Assertion Flows
 ------------------------

-The Status Attestation process is divided into the following phases:
+The Status Assertion process is divided into the following phases:

-  1. The Status Attestation Request by a Wallet Instance: it involves the Wallet Instance and the Issuer.
+  1. The Status Assertion Request by a Wallet Instance: it involves the Wallet Instance and the Issuer.
-  2. The Status Attestation Presentation to a Verifier: it involves the Wallet Instance and the Verifier.
+  2. The Status Assertion Presentation to a Verifier: it involves the Wallet Instance and the Verifier.

 .. figure:: ../../images/High-Level-Flow-Status-Attestation.svg
     :figwidth: 100%
     :align: center

-    High-Level Status Attestation Flows
+    High-Level Status Assertion Flows

-.. _sec_revocation_status_attestation_request:
+.. _sec_revocation_status_assertion_request:

-Status Attestation Request by Wallet Instance
+Status Assertion Request by Wallet Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The presentation of a Credential to a Verifier may occur long after it has been issued by the Issuer.
 During this time interval, the Credential can be invalidated for any reason and therefore the Verifier also needs to verify its revocation or suspension status.
-To address this scenario, the Issuer provides the Wallet Instance with a *Status Attestation*.
-This Attestation is bound to a Credential so that the Wallet Instance can present it to a Verifier, along with the Credential itself, as proof of non-revocation status of the Credential.
+To address this scenario, the Issuer provides the Wallet Instance with a *Status Assertion*.
+This Assertion is bound to a Credential so that the Wallet Instance can present it to a Verifier, along with the Credential itself, as proof of non-revocation status of the Credential.

-The following diagram shows how the Wallet Instance requests a Status Attestation to the Issuer.
+The following diagram shows how the Wallet Instance requests a Status Assertion to the Issuer.

-.. _fig_Low-Level-Flow-Status-Attestation:
+.. _fig_Low-Level-Flow-Status-Assertion:
 .. figure:: ../../images/Low-Level-Flow-Revocation-Attestation.svg
     :figwidth: 100%
     :align: center
     :target: https://www.plantuml.com/plantuml/svg/NP31Rk9038RlynGMsWD8mDwHTWM22tlOHWML2r8rIHmoQZ9EnnuGRryFeK0vsl_tErzcpcA3nBOnDWhvsEOOJAShLxZEUe71pZOD2gozahx00LY6a_l9h9aZXalqb2oYrEXrXWt5SArRDkRaOF8Nt0oobyqMVkjnYGm1FoEo38k0PQhPvhsZxi-lvMtEAFktsuwC-Uw_sSQLLX3k32W4IXdZIGCwOW0tjZo3ROtGomBbOfrdg0Are9Bmh0fxdzQnIzTBi2B1vL5G_NrvQHpJfvsSeRVN0bKfIFS2nKEj952K2LMJF9LQB6hh7RTZPOSuFKoLJE3bNBRwlu95jcRWCmks8xZ_vRB6uWCg2WyUUz-x9P-RoqCbO0etoKtPXGWcJqU-Vnlb53mf-OhSaMVKGUfh0PxvEVeojiqN

-    Status Attestation Request Flow
+    Status Assertion Request Flow

+**Step 1 (Status Assertion Request)**: The Wallet Instance sends the Status Assertion Request to the Credential Issuer, where:

+- The request MUST contain the base64url encoded hash value of the Digital Credential, for which the Status Assertion is requested, and enveloped in a signed Status Assertion Request object.

-**Step 1 (Status Attestation Request)**: The Wallet Instance sends the Status Attestation Request to the Issuer.
-The request MUST contain the Credential Proof of Possession JWT, signed  with the private key related to the public key contained within the Credential.
+- The Status Assertion Request object MUST be signed with the private key corresponding to the confirmation claim assigned by the Issuer and contained within the Digital Credential.

+Below a non-normative example representing a Status Assertion Request array with a single Status Assertion Request object in JWT format.

 .. code::

     POST /status HTTP/1.1
-    Host: pid-provider.example.org
+	Host: issuer.example.org
-    Content-Type: application/x-www-form-urlencoded
+	Content-Type: application/json

-    credential_pop=$CredentialPoPJWT
+	{
+		"status_assertion_requests" : ["${base64url(json({typ: (some pop for status-assertion)+jwt, ...}))}.payload.signature", ... ]
+	}
+The Status Assertion HTTP request can be sent to a single Credential Issuer regarding multiple Digital Credentials, and MUST contain a JSON object with the member `status_assertion_requests`.
+The `status_assertion_requests` MUST be set with an array of strings, where each string within the array represents a Digital Credential Status Assertion Request object.

 A non-normative example of Credential Proof of Possession is provided :ref:`in the previous section <credential_pop_jwt_ex>`.

-**Step 2 (PoP verification)**: The Issuer verifies the signature of the PoP JWTs using the public key that was attested in the Digital Credential, which is proof that the Wallet Instance owns the private keys associated with the Digital Credential.
-Therefore the Wallet Instance is entitled to request its Status Attestation.
+**Step 2 (PoP verification)**: The Credential Issuer that receives the Status Assertion Request object MUST validate that the Wallet Instance making the request is authorized to request Status Assertions.
+Therefore the following requirements MUST be satisfied:

+- The Credential Issuer MUST verify the compliance of all elements in the `status_assertion_requests` object using the confirmation method contained within the Digital Credential where the Status Assertion Request object is referred to;

+- The Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which each Status Assertion Request object refers.

-**Step 3 (Check for validity)**: The Issuer checks that the User's attributes are not updated by the Authentic Source or that the latter has not revoked them.
+**Step 3 (Check for validity)**: The Credential Issuer checks that the User's attributes are not updated by the Authentic Source or that the latter has not revoked them.
 The technical mechanisms for obtaining this information are out-of-scope of this technical implementation profile.

-**Step 4 (Status Attestation Creation)**: The Issuer creates the corresponding Status Attestation.
-A non-normative example of a Status Attestation is given below.
+**Step 4 (Status Assertion Creation)**: The Credential Issuer creates the corresponding Status Assertion.
+A non-normative example of a Status Assertion is given below.

 .. code::

     {
         "alg": "ES256",
-        "typ": "status-attestation+jwt,
+        "typ": "status-assertion+jwt,
         "kid": $ISSUER-JWKID
     }
     .